lukxsx/2048-ai/doc/implementation.md

 ## Important structs and enums
 ### game_state_t
-Contains the state of the current game (game board, score, amount of moves)
+Contains the state of the current game (game board, score, amount of moves, highest tile)

 ### direction
 Enum that maps the directions LEFT, RIGHT, UP and DOWN to ints.